WyrBox/Sort-It-Out/README.md

-# BB-SortItOut
+# Sort It Out
-Sorting algorithm optimisation in C and Assembly.
+Sorting algorithm optimisation in various programming languages.